deftio/fifostr/README.md

         --> only looks for "foo" between positions 2 and 5 in the fifostr   object and will call myCallback with ("foo","bar")
     * all patterns have optional label which can be used for logging purposes (eg. when pattern found, in addition to callback, emit label)
     * user supplied callback_fn is called with both the string-match section and the label
+    * patterns can be added/deleted from the list of patterns "watching" the fifostr content
   * clear all patterns --> removes patterns from processing
   * get/setPattern Active/Inactive  --> allows a stored pattern to set on or off
   * Python 2.7+, Python 3+ support with no mods